AuReMe/metage2metabo/docs/output.rst

 For each genome, if no errors occur, there will be a folder named after the genome folder name containing the Pathway-Genome Database (PGDB).
 The PGDB is stored using attribute-values flat files (the .dat extension file).

-By using the ``--pwt-xml``, m2m will extract the xml created by MetaFlux during PathoLogic instead of extracting the attribute-values flat files .dat files.
+By using the ``--pwt-xml``, m2m will extract the xml created by MetaFlux (a module of Pathway Tools) instead of extracting the attribute-values flat .dat files.

 sbml
 ----